Pizzorni/Anime-Sketch-Coloring-with-Swish-Gated-Residual-U-Net-Extension/docs/README.md

   </p>
 </figure>

-This paper introduces a novel structure known as swish-gated residual blocks (SGB).
+Improving upon the original U-Net architecture, this paper introduces novel structures known as swish-gated residual blocks (SGB).
 These SGBs contain what are called as swish layers.
-If X is some input, the the swish layer is defined as S(X) = sigmoid(H(X))*X. The SGBs combine these swish layers alongside the typical residual blocks seen in U-nets.
+If X is some input, the the swish layer is defined as S(X) = sigmoid(H(X))*X. H(X) is a convolutional layer with kernel size 3.
+The SGBs combine these swish layers alongside the typical residual blocks seen in U-nets.
 Specifically, our residuals layers are just two leaky ReLU convolutional layers with kernel size of 3 and number of filters equal to the number of channels in the input data.
 If the SGB is in the left branch of the U-net, then we max-pool (with kernel size of 2 and stride of 2) both the output of the swish-layer and the residuals and concatenate both of them together.
 If the SGB is in the right branch of the U-net, then we then upsample both the residuals and the output of the swish layer and concatenate them alongside the feature map from the skip connection.
 A figure explaining the SGB can be seen below.

  <figure>
   <p align="center">